Sanity

 Overriding defaults, customizing serialization, and more!

-To truly fit your documents and layout, you have a lot of power over how exporting, importing, serializing, and patching work.
-Below are some common use cases/situations and how you can resolve them.
+To truly fit your documents and layout, you have much power over how exporting, importing, serializing, and patching work.
+Below are some everyday use cases/situations and how to resolve them.

-If that's still not doing the trick, you can add on to the serializer to ensure you have complete say over how an object gets serialized and deserialized.
-Under the hood, serialization is using Sanity's blocks-to-html, and the same principles apply here.
+If that's still not doing the trick, you can add to the serializer to ensure you have a complete say over how an object gets serialized and deserialized.
+Under the hood, serialization uses Sanity's blocks-to-html; the same principles apply here.
 We strongly recommend you check that documentation to understand how to use these serialization rules.
 Here's how you might declare and use some custom serialization.

 First, write your serialization rules: